Spall

 - Colored, formatted response output with TTY detection.

-- Request history, shell completions, pagination, and JMESPath filtering.
+- Request history, shell completions, pagination, REPL shell, and JMESPath filtering.

 Quick Usage